Indiv0/insight-web/README.md

 # Installation

+* Ensure that you have JRE 1.7.0 or above.
 * Clone the project.
 * Import the project into your IDE of choice.
 * Ensure you have a Tomcat8 instance installed and running (if you are not planning on doing standalone deployment).